kishtsang/RPiWPA2Enterprise/README.md

 ```
 * Quotation marks are required

 **Optional**

-Instead of clear text, a password hash can be used for better security.
+Instead of clear text, a password hash can be used for increased security.
 ```
 echo -n TYPEYOURPASSWORD | iconv -t utf16le | openssl md4
 ```